 Piwigo is an open-source software package that will appeal more to professional photographers and organizations and is a great option if you need a photo management program for your website.
 If you already have your own hosting, this could make photo storage inexpensive.

 Piwigo also offers its own cloud-based photo storage.
 This used to be unlimited storage, but now storage is paid for on a sliding scale.
-The cheapest option costs €9 ($10) per month for 50GB of storage.
-1TB of storage costs €50 ($55) per month.
+Pricing has also increased significantly.
+The cheapest option costs €29 ($32) per month for 10GB of storage.
+You can add storage to every plan.
+For example, an additional 1TB costs €175 ($191) per month.

-Similar to other services, users can manage the privacy of photos and viewing permissions for individuals, groups, and organizations.
+Similar to other services, you can manage the privacy of photos and viewing permissions for individuals, groups, and organizations.
 Piwigo has also created an easy-to-import system for files from editing and organizational applications such as Shotwell, digiKam, and Lightroom.

 Free accounts are allowed up to 2,000 images (minimum 3GB file size recommended at 3000px resolution), with up to 21 new photo uploads/week.
 Each image is recommended to be over 3MB with a resolution of 3000px.
 People with free accounts can also contribute to 500px groups, create and share galleries, and license work online.